EloElodie18/BRIEF-TimeScript/README.md

 - ## What is polymorphism?

 The polymorphism is an possiblity to use the object.
 He permit to uniformiz the object when he has a same common elements (example: a child method can use in a parent'class or a same name attrribut can have a differents type value).

 There is 2 polymorphism:

 - The static polymorphism:

   When a class have a many method with same name but the type of value is different.
+Polymorphism occurs when we have multiple classes that have the same method, but a different implementation of that same method.
+Polymorphism uses inheritance to use the same method with a different implementation.

   #Where?
   In the class.